fabiomattei/rubygtkfun/index.md

 # GTK and Ruby

 GTK is the foundation of Gnome environment.
-It is the library that makes possible to create all applications.
+It is the library that makes possible to create all the amazing Gnome applications.

-Ruby is the langue that Matz invented and many peoples loves
+Ruby is the language that Yukihiro Matsumoto (aka Matz) designed and many people love.

-I am going to use this page in order to take not of all the experiments I am going to make with Ruby and GTK.
+I am going to use this page in order to take note of all the experiments I am going to make with Ruby and GTK.

 ### installation